kanidm/kanidm/book/src/developers/designs/indexing.md

 And(Eq(class, person), Eq(name, claire))
 ```

-In this case with our database of 250,000 persons, our idl's would have:
+In this case, with our database of 250,000 persons, our idl's would have:

 ```
 And( idl[250,000 ids], idl(1 id))